310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 So why are you prioritizing the shop over that?

 I just can’t understand why.
-So I got angry, and then things got even more blurry… My mind went blank and I just snapped.
+So I got angry, and then things got even more blurred… My mind went blank and I just snapped.

 I apologize for that.
 I’m sorry.
 But I still really don’t get it.

-Is it because it’s sad to say goodbye?
-Or is it because you’re too embarrassed to thank your seniors for everything face-to-face?
+Is it 'cuz it’s sad to say goodbye?
+Or is it 'cuz you’re too embarrassed to thank your seniors for everything face-to-face?

-Is it because you can’t stand doing something embarrassing?
+Is it 'cuz you can’t stand doing something embarrassing?

 So you decided to help out your family instead—the people in your comfort zone?
 You wanted to avoid any hardships or painful situations, so you chose the easy way out?

 If so, that’s just annoying.
-I’ve always hated that part about you.
+I’ve always hated that part 'bout you.

 You're always such a coward!
 You're just a spineless wimp!